Bernard065/github-commands-/README.md

 > `git push`
 > Pushes the local changes to the remote repository.
 It updates the remote repository with the cahnges made locally.

+# Check Status

+> `git status`
+> Shows the current status of the repository.
+It shows the status of the repository and the changes that are currently staged and unstaged.